 I consider myself a Woman in Tech who focuses on documentation, communication, design, and usability.
-Like many Women In Tech, it's a second career for me, and I made the transition with a master's degree in Scientific and Technical Communication at an engineering-focused school
+Like many Women In Tech, it’s a second career for me, and I made the transition with a master’s degree in Scientific and Technical Communication at an engineering-focused school.
+(In New Zealand, I see people transitioning into tech comms with this diploma, and into programming with intensive Dev Academies like this one.)

 The personal qualities that have helped me in tech are: being resilient and persistent, being totally transparent with employers and clients, being personally on the geek continuum*, and making time for a second shift of self-education.
 People in Tech have a second shift of staying informed, via self-driven learning, going to talks and conferences, and participating in professional groups.
 My American accent has also helped in workplaces where the programmers come from around the world.
 I’ve been told, “You sound like the TV and we can understand your English!”